Rhiner Cruz

-Rhiner Allen Cruz Montero (born November 1, 1986) is a Dominican professional baseball pitcher for the Piratas de Campeche of the Mexican League.
+Rhiner Augusto Cruz Montero (born 1 November 1986) is a former professional baseball pitcher.
 He has played in Major League Baseball (MLB) for the Houston Astros and Toronto Blue Jays, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.
-He played for Team Spain in the 2019 European Baseball Championship.
-He played for the team at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019.
+Born in the Dominican Republic, he plays for the Spain national baseball team at the international level.

 Professional career

 Detroit Tigers

 Cruz began his career with the Detroit Tigers in 2004.
 He spent the 2004 and 2005 seasons with the GCL Tigers.
 He was released after the 2005 season.

 New York Mets

 Cruz signed with the New York Mets organization for the 2007 season.
 In 2007, he played for the DSL Mets, GCL Mets, and Kingsport Mets.
 In 2008, Cruz played for the Brooklyn Cyclones and Savannah Sand Gnats.
 For 2009, Cruz played for Savannah the entirety of the season.
 In 2010, he was assigned to the St. Lucie Mets, where he would spend the entire season.
 In 2011, he spent time with St. Lucie, and the Binghamton Mets.